-Having lived with a life-long disability myself, and provided professionally counselling to many people over the past thirty years, I can certainly attest to this truth.
+Having lived with a life-long disability myself, and provided professional counseling to many people over the past thirty years, I can certainly attest to this truth.
 Of course, people with disabilities haven’t cornered the market on shame – sadly, it is a universal experience.

 Here’s the juicy bit of wisdom I have to share on this topic.
 Our beliefs are a direct reflection of our thoughts.
 Our thoughts create our experience in the moment, and sometimes… they can last a lifetime.

 We all experience a host of ill-related feelings that suck and it’s easy to be fooled by them, simply because we are human.
 We carry around thoughts like invisible stones weighing us down, and yet thoughts are not real.
 They’re snippets of code running through our minds.
-I’m not suggesting you need to change the code to stop those thoughts but rather simply realize that shame thoughts are just a few of the trillion code snippets that run through your mind everyday.
+I’m not suggesting you need to change the code to stop those thoughts but rather simply realize those thoughts are just a few of the trillion code snippets that run through your mind every day.
 They are not the thoughts to focus on – instead, look in another direction.
-And remember, no thought is truer than any other, unless YOU decide that is the case – so the ball is very much in your court.
+And remember, no thought is truer than any other unless YOU decide that is the case – so the ball is very much in your court.

 When you live from the inside out and see others as doing the same, then compassion and understanding come easier.

 When I was younger, I got caught up in my own shame thinking until I realized that I was the one paying too much attention to my own negative thoughts regarding disability.
 Once I realized that, I found myself standing (with a walker) with pride.
 It did not improve my balance, or extend the amounts of steps I could take, but it did bring me a lovely peace of mind and a new appreciation for self-compassion.